mavcunha/vagrant-preconfig-boxes/README.md

 	$ rake MYBOX.setup

-This should setup the box, `vagrant up` (on the box directory) should finish it and install other dependencies for that specific box.
+This should setup the box, `vagrant up` (inside the MYBOX directory) should finish it and install other dependencies for that specific box.